Matthewmeadows4/Pokemon-Adventure/README.md

 # Pokemon-Adventure
 This app is a little game, in which you find yourself as the new trainer of a fully evolved Charizard!
-You and your ne friend must battle a random wild pokemon that shows up as you begin your jounrey!
+You and your new friend must battle a random wild pokemon that shows up as you begin your jounrey!

 The features that ichose to include in this project are: